gruposantander/digital-trust-authorization-code-profile-specs/dtp-authorization-code-flow.md

 Each array object contain the next fields:

-* "group": The group "id_token" or "userinfo" where claim is requested.
+* `group`: The group `id_token` or `userinfo` where claim is requested.
-* "key": The claim name that contain the problem.
+* `key`: The claim name that contain the problem.
-* "description": An error description to help RP developer.
+* `description`: An error description to help RP developer.

 ## PAR Restrictions and Extension {#par-rest-ext}

 The Initiate Authorization Endpoint has some restrictions or add ons to the original specification described in [@!OAuth.PAR].

-1. The endpoint recommended name is /initiate-authorize.
+1. The endpoint recommended name is `/initiate-authorize`.
 2. OP SHALL require the use of a request object sent in the request parameter.
 3. OP SHALL support only signed JWT request objects, this means OP SHALL REQUIRE request parameter.
-4. OP SHALL ONLY allow _response\_type_ with value code.
+4. OP SHALL ONLY allow _response\_type_ with value `code`.
 5. OP SHALL only support the client authentication methods described in Section [Client Authentication Methods](#client-auth-methods).
 6. OP MAY NOT implement the error validation described in Section "2.3.1.5.
 Request entity too large" of [@!OAuth.PAR].
-7. OP SHALL REQUIRE scope param contain value _openid._
+7. OP SHALL REQUIRE scope param contain value `openid`.
-8. OP MAY return the _errors_ field in the Successful Initiate Authorization Response to help RP.
+8. OP MAY return the `errors` field in the Successful Initiate Authorization Response to help RP.

 # txn Claim

-As part of this specification a new claim called txn should be introduced by the OP in all the id_tokens generated and also in the `/userinfo` endpoint responses, this claim as defined in [@!RFC8417] is used in the context of this extension to build audit trails across the parties involved in an OpenID Connect transaction.
+As part of this specification a new claim called txn should be introduced by the OP in all the `id_tokens` generated and also in the `/userinfo` endpoint responses, this claim as defined in [@!RFC8417] is used in the context of this extension to build audit trails across the parties involved in an OpenID Connect transaction.

 This transaction data MUST be stored as long as it is required to store transaction data for auditing purposes by the respective regulation.